 All forms of pain Overview of Pain Pain is an unpleasant sensation signaling actual or possible injury.
 Pain is the most common reason people seek medical care.
 Pain may be sharp or dull, intermittent or constant, or throbbing... read more (including headache Overview of Headache A headache is pain in any part of the head, including the scalp, upper neck, face, and interior of the head.
 Headaches are one of the most common reasons people visit a doctor.
 Headaches interfere... read more and back pain Low Back Pain Low back pain and neck pain are among the most common reasons for health care visits.
 The pain usually results from problems with the musculoskeletal system—most notably the spine, including... read more )

 Neurologic symptoms may be minor (such as a foot that has fallen asleep) or life threatening (such as coma due to stroke).

 The characteristics and pattern of symptoms help doctors diagnose the neurologic disorder.

-When people have symptoms that suggest a neurologic disorder, doctors ask specific questions about the symptoms and other relevant factors (the medical history Medical History in Neurologic Disorders Before doing a physical examination, doctors interview the person.
-Doctors ask the person to describe current symptoms, including those related to the nervous system ( neurologic symptoms )... read more ).
-Doctors usually also do a physical examination to evaluate all of the body systems, but they focus on the nervous system (called the neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more ).
+When people have symptoms that suggest a neurologic disorder, doctors ask specific questions about the symptoms and other relevant factors (the medical history Medical History in Neurologic Disorders Before doing a physical examination, doctors interview the person to obtain information about the person's current and past health (medical history).
+The history is the most important part of... read more ).
+Doctors usually also do a physical examination to evaluate all of the body systems, but they focus on the nervous system (called the neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more ).

 The neurologic examination helps doctors do the following:

 Diagnostic tests Tests for Brain, Spinal Cord, and Nerve Disorders Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more may be needed to confirm a diagnosis or exclude other possible disorders.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more may be needed to confirm a diagnosis or exclude other possible disorders.